Introduction To Artificial Sweeteners And Obesity

 There are six approved artificial sweeteners in use in the United States: sucralose, aspartame, saccharin, acesulfame potassium, neotame and advantame.
 Although these sweeteners do not impact blood sugar levels directly, data from several population-based studies have found that consumption of artificial sweeteners, mainly in diet sodas, is linked to development of obesity, metabolic syndrome, and even type 2 diabetes.

-There is also a growing amount of scientific data that shows that these artificial sweeteners are not inert ingredients that do not affect human metabolism or body processes.
-In fact, there are valid mechanisms that now explain why these artificial sweeteners promote poor health outcomes like obesity.
+There is also a growing amount of scientific data that shows that these artificial sweeteners are

 An article published in the medical journal Physiology & Behavior on June 19, 2015, detailed how artificial sweeteners promote metabolic dysregulation.
 Three key side effects of artificial sweeteners were highlighted: